sitegeist/Sitegeist.Neos.BestPractices/README.md

 1. Presentational components MUST NOT use domain entities and information.

 1. The API of presentational components MUST describe the expected behavior.
 Especially the `inBackend` flag MUST NOT be used.
-It is RECOMMENDED to use behavior describing flags like `suppressLink` instead.
+It is RECOMMENDED to use behavior describing flags like `hasLink` instead.

 1. Presentational components MUST be tested in isolation from the integration.
 It is RECOMMENDED to use the  [Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) styleguide to do so.